Player Guide

 • One-letter runs do not count as completed words.

 • Alfa Power Tiles ignore alignment rules and, by default, adjacency rules too.
-They can be placed on any valid square, including occupied squares (replacing the existing tile), but not on opponent-claimed squares or other Alfa Power squares.
-Cell bonuses (DL, TL, DW, TW) are consumable: the Alfa Power Tile benefits from unused bonuses but not from bonuses already consumed by a previous tile.
+They can be placed on any empty valid square, but not on occupied squares or other Alfa Power squares.
+Cell bonuses (2× Letter, 3× Letter, 2× Word, 3× Word) are consumable: the Alfa Power Tile benefits from unused bonuses but not from bonuses already consumed by a previous tile.
 Normal tiles placed in the same turn as an Alfa Power Tile also skip the adjacency requirement.

-Blank tiles must be assigned a letter when placed.
-They count as that letter for word creation, but they are still worth 0 points unless Fortify adds bonus value to them.
+Alfa Power Tiles must be assigned a letter when placed.
+They count as that letter for word creation, but they are still worth 0 points.

 If a move is invalid

 Invalid placements are rejected.
 If any created word is not accepted, the move does not score and you must try again before your turn ends.
-Each failed attempt costs 1 point and 1 coin.
+Each player gets 3 free invalid-word attempts per game; after those run out, every subsequent failure costs 1 point and 1 coin.
 Penalties accumulate, can push score or coins below zero, and are shown in the last play summary when your turn ends.

 5. Scoring and coins